Men in Black: The Game

 Men in Black: The Game is an adventure video game developed by Gigawatt Studios for Microsoft Windows in 1997.
-Although it is an officially licensed game based on the 1997 film Men in Black, the plot is unrelated and it is a survival horror game as opposed to being a comedy.
-It is most likely an homage to the original The Men In Black comic book created by Lowell Cunningham with its dark aesthetics and 2D cinematics that resemble comic book panels.
+Though it is a licensed game based on the 1997 film Men in Black, the plot is unrelated and it is a survival horror game as opposed to being a comedy.
+It is most likely a homage to the original The Men In Black comic book created by Lowell Cunningham with its dark aesthetics and 2D cinematics that resemble comic book panels.
 The game was ported to the PlayStation in 1998 by The Collective.

 Gameplay

 Men in Black: The Game is a survival horror game played from a third-person perspective, with fixed camera angles and pre-rendered backgrounds much like Resident Evil.
-The game is divided across four levels with each one includes puzzles that must be solved by the player to progress.
-Aside from the first level where you can only play as Agent J, the player can choose to be Agents J, K, or L in the other three levels.
-The dialogue changes based on which Agent you choose but the mission and game progression stay the same.
+The game is divided across four levels and each one includes puzzles that must be solved in order to progress.
+Aside from the first level where the only playable character is Agent J, Agents J, K, and L are selectable in the other three levels.
+The dialogue changes based on which Agent the player chooses, but the mission and game progression stays the same.

-The player's character can jump, kick, punch, examine items, and dodge attacks.
+The player character can jump, kick, punch, examine items, and dodge attacks.
 The player must find key cards, deactivate security systems, and read messages to proceed through each level, while fighting enemies that include grey aliens, large bugs, and spore frogs.
-Nine weapons are featured in the game, 2 are earthling weapons including a M1911 pistol(Only used by J.) and Sawed-off Shotgun and while 7 are alien weapons such as the neuralyzer.
-De-Atomizer Pistol, Series 4 De-Atomizer, Noisy Cricket, Carbonizer, Single-barrel Plasma Gun and Tri-barrel Plasma Gun: all from the film.
-Only one weapon can be used for each level though a cheat code can allow players to carry all the weapons at once.
+There are nine weapons featured in the game.
+Two are earthling weapons, including an M1911 pistol (only used by J.) and Sawed-off Shotgun.
+The other seven are alien weapons, including the neuralyzer.
+De-Atomizer Pistol, Series 4 De-Atomizer, Noisy Cricket, Carbonizer, Single-barrel Plasma Gun and Tri-barrel Plasma Gun.
+Only one weapon can be used for each level.
 Fist fights against enemies occur frequently due to a limited amount of ammunition.
 The Windows version does not support the use of a gamepad.

-All cutscenes are shown in 2D animation in a style of a comic book.
-Aesthetically, both PC and PlayStation versions are identical except for the saving system; the former allows players to save manually at any point in the game whereas the latter can only be saved when accomplishing mission objectives.
+All cutscenes are shown in 2D animation in the style of a comic book.
+Both the PC and PlayStation versions are identical except for the saving system; the former allows the player to save manually at any point in the game whereas the latter can only be saved when accomplishing mission objectives.